gretkierewicz/dissertation/README.md

 - Employees / Added pensum group field.
 Additional field to serializer and Pensum endpoint added as well.
 - Pensum / Refactoring of employee's serializer fields - much more readable
+- Pensum / Moved logic from model to serializer and rearranged fields

 ### To be done: